Brutal Prioritisation: Finding the Real Musts

 Our RAFT Series

-✦ The Brutal Prioritisation is one of our CoLab RAFTs - Rapid Agile Forecasting & Tracking techniques.
+✦ Brutal Prioritisation is one of our CoLab RAFTs - Rapid Agile Forecasting & Tracking techniques.
 Practical tools we use every day in our coaching and training to help teams make work visible and performance-focused.

 agilePete